Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 What about insurance?

 Currently, there isn’t a legal requirement to have landlord insurance.
 But, it’s probably wise to invest in some.
-If you end up with tenants, regular home insurance won’t cover you should anything costly happen to the property.
-Also, some mortgage lenders may require that you take out landlord insurance before they move forward.
+If one ends up with tenants, regular home insurance won’t cover them should anything costly happen to the property.
+Also, some mortgage lenders may require that landlord insurance is taken out before they move forward.

-Landlord insurance costs can vary widely, being affected by everything from the location of your property, through to how many tenants you have.
-But, accidental landlords who are new to scene could benefit from insurance.
-With tenants to house, you’ll face many new obligations and scenarios.
+Landlord insurance costs can vary widely, being affected by everything from the location of a property, through to how many tenants are involved.
+But, accidental landlords who are new to the scene could benefit from insurance.
+With tenants to house, they’ll face many new obligations and scenarios.

-Would you be ready for a tenant to lose their job and suddenly stop paying their rent?
+Landlords need to ask themselves if they’re ready for a tenant to lose their job and suddenly stop paying rent?
 What about if they accidentally leave the bath running too long, leading to flood damage?
 Landlord insurance can help with these kinds of issues and more.

 blog divider bottom